• Skip to main content

 Preparation does not just involve wearing a good dress and looking presentable.
 Make sure you get the details of your speech correct.

-If you are a speaker at an economic or financial program, get your figures correct.
+If you speak at an economic or financial program, correct your figures.
 If you are to speak at a religious program or event, get your passages and references correct.

 This will imply that you do research and prepare adequately.
 If you are not sure of the information, it is either you verify or you leave it out totally.